KaimingTao/Think-Kendo/README.md

 ## How you can help improve this project?

-- You can use `Issues` tab to create new quests, or discuss about a topic
+- You can use `Issues` tab to create new requests, or discuss some topics.

 ## Contributor